mctrl-io/mctrl/README.md

   coding since he was kid, but Fox is 50 years old now, so that means he's been coding for many, many milliseconds.
 Raven is already busy working on missions, and together they're taking it on the road, going global, to everyone, wherever they are, and doing the work they've been called to do.

-  My name is Gustav, and they call me the testy reporter with a heart of gold.
+  My name is Otter: , and they call me the testy reporter with a heart of gold.
 Welcome to my blog.
 Here's what we know about the founders of Mission CTRL, based on what I was able to find.

   Fox and Raven study the Bible together, and they pray together, asking God to guide them, and to put them on mission to do His work.
 God has indeed guided them, blessing their marriage and their lives, empowering them by His Holy Spirit to seek His will, denying their own selfish desires, to preach the gospel and to walk the walk with His Son, Jesus Christ, with love toward all.
 Sounds difficult, but with God it's easy.